 Looking after the environment

-Consideration for the environment has been recognised by JT as an important element to be integrated into our daily operational processes and management planning.
+Evidently, consideration for the environment has been recognised by JT as an important element to be integrated into our daily operational processes and management planning.

-JT decided in 1997 it would develop an environmental policy with supporting objectives for the company to reduce our impact on the environment.
+JT decided in 1997 it would develop an environmental policy also with supporting objectives for the company to reduce our impact on the environment.

 The policy and objectives were approved in June 1997 together with the establishment of the Environmental Group “Green Team”.
-Today the JT Green Team has four members working on issues that both support the local environment through sponsorship and fund raising and benefit the employees and business by seeking ways to reduce, reuse and recycle for maximum efficiency and cost effectiveness.
+Therefore, today the JT Green Team has four members working on issues that both support the local environment through sponsorship and fund raising and benefit the employees and business by seeking ways to reduce, reuse and recycle for maximum efficiency and cost effectiveness.

 - Waste Materials